 2. Intellectual merit of the proposed activity

-As the number of available plant genome sequences increases thanks to Next-Gen sequencing, it will be common to find a newly sequenced or poorly studied target species “t”, that is phylogenomically similar to those few “data-rich” of the 21 (and growing) fully sequenced species for which there is already a substantial body of experiments.
-This grant capitalizes on the vast wealth of accumulated knowledge about gene interactions across species, to learn the rules for network inference in poorly studied target species.
-This will be particularly valuable for new and emerging crops and new “boutique” crop species

-To this end, we propose to develop a network inference approach, InferNET that will infer regulatory networks in a data-poor target species (whether crop or non-crop), based on gene networks from several data-rich species.
-The InferNET approach is inspired by the Robin Hood philosophy -- "learning from the rich and giving to the poor".
-Such inferred networks in the data-poor target (e.g. crop) species may then be used to derive hypotheses and identify potentially important genes for validation testing.
-InferNET differs from existing comparative network tools in plants, because InferNet uses data-rich species to learn regulatory networks in data-poor species.
-By contrast, the existing tools for comparing plant gene networks creates networks only for data-rich species, and then compares them post-hoc.

-This project will leverage the facilities of the current VirtualPlant software platform (www.virtualplant.org) developed under an NSF Grant (DBI-0445666), that includes Arabidopsis multinetwork data, analysis, integration and manipulation tools.
-This grant will develop approaches, tools and pipelines to perform network analysis on any species, and to infer networks on new and emerging species.
-This work will achieve one of the main goals of Systems Biology – predicting network states under untested conditions.
+Dennis thinks this intro focuses too much on InferNet.
+We somehow want to capture the common features of all three aims: Two main challenge face biologists in this Next-Gen era: sequencing is relatively easy, but doing experiments on newly sequenced species is costly in time and money.
+For this reason, it would be useful (i) to infer networks on poorly studied species based on well-studied species and (ii) to perform mutagenesis experiments on model species based on candidates derived from the other species (e.g. crop species) of interest.
+Because these points (i) and (ii) are only some possible uses of networks on multiple species, another useful goal is to construct such networks from all the data that is currenly available.

 We divide the work into three aims

 Aim 1: Development of InferNET: A machine learning approach to “learn” networks in data-rich species and infer in data-poor species.
 InferNET that will infer regulatory networks in a data-poor target species (whether crop or non-crop), based on gene networks from several data-rich species including crops and/or models.

-Aim 2: Trait-network-gene discovery pipeline: We propose to utilize gene networks, built on conserved co-expression data from multiple crop species, to discover genes central to a particular trait of interest, and to explore the effect of this gene module by altering members of such modules in the much easier studied Arabidopsis.
+Aim 2: Trait-network-gene discovery pipeline: We propose to utilize gene networks, built on conserved co-expression data from multiple crop species, to discover genes central to a particular trait of interest, and to explore the effect of this gene module by altering (over-expression, knock-outs, and knock-ins) members of such modules in the much easier studied Arabidopsis.
 This pipeline entails the construction of a "voted" network driven by crops suggest genes to manipulate in Arabidopsis (either through over-expression or knock-ins).

 Aim 3: X-Net: Enables users to construct either experimentally derived networks or inferred networks to derive both (i) species-specific networks consisting of multiple edge types (multinetworks, for short) and (ii) cross-species voted networks (voted networks, for short).

+This project will leverage the facilities of the current VirtualPlant software platform (www.virtualplant.org) developed under an NSF Grant (DBI-0445666), that includes Arabidopsis multinetwork data, analysis, integration and manipulation tools.
+This grant will develop approaches, tools and pipelines to perform network analysis on any species, and to infer networks on new and emerging species.
+This work will achieve one of the main goals of Systems Biology – predicting network states under untested conditions.

 2. Justification for GEPR Goals: Development of novel and creative tools to facilitate new experimental approaches or new ways of analyzing genomic data.
 This grant develops tools and pipelines that exploit the data from crops and data-rich species to derive networks and hypotheses for gene function across a wide range of plant species.